 Silicone-based adhesives can be used to bond silicone rubber, but some users find them messy and slow to cure so not practical for small item assembly on a rapid production line.

-Permabond TA4605 and TA4610 are two part structural acrylics for bonding difficult plastics such as polypropylene, polyethylene, and PTFE that have also shown to have good adhesion to certain rubbers such as EPDM.
-EPDM rubber contains polypropylene, so it is quite understandable that these adhesives can be used to bond this rubber.
+Permabond TA46XX Series are two part structural acrylics for bonding difficult plastics such as polypropylene, polyethylene, and PTFE that have also shown to have good adhesion to rubbers except silicone rubber.
 Structural acrylic adhesives offer a slower cure than cyanoacrylates (so accurate alignment and spreading is possible).
 The odour is less pungent than many adhesives, and they are not solvent based.
-TA4605 and TA4610 have excellent environmental durability so can be used in applications which are submerged in water.
+The TA46XX Series adhesives have excellent environmental durability so can be used in applications which are submerged in water.

 For further help and advice, please contact Permabond.